-- (1) Indicate in the caption of the request that a summary determination is being requested; and - (2) Tender the appropriate fee with the request. - 9.080 ORAL OBJECTIONS IN PROTECTIVE PROCEEDINGS AND NOTICE OF FREE AND LOW-COST LEGAL SERVICES - (1) Every court exercising probate jurisdiction must adopt an SLR designating the manner in which oral objections may be made under ORS 125.075 to petitions or motions in protective proceedings.
+- (1) Indicate in the caption of the request that a summary determination is being requested; - (2) Tender the appropriate fee with the request.

+9.080 ORAL OBJECTIONS IN PROTECTIVE PROCEEDINGS AND NOTICE OF FREE AND LOW-COST LEGAL SERVICES

+- (1) Every court exercising probate jurisdiction must adopt an SLR designating a place where oral objections may be made under ORS 125.075 to petitions in protective proceedings.
 SLR number 9.081 is reserved for this purpose. - (2) Every court exercising probate jurisdiction shall post, at the place where oral objections may be made pursuant to subsection (1) of this rule, information regarding any free or lowcost legal services available in the area sufficient to satisfy the requirements of ORS 125.070.